Jade-ux/wunderlust_gallery/README.md

 - 500 error page: I followed the [Django documentation](https://docs.djangoproject.com/en/3.2/ref/exceptions/) for help on setting up the 500 error handling.
 The site now displays a 500 error page if there is a server error.
 - On the payment card details form, the default requested a ZIP code which only allowed numbers.
 I have removed that so that people from outside the US can checkout as well.
 - The featured artworks page sorting was not working as expected, when a user would try to sort by category, artist or price the artworks would not be sorted.
 This has now been fixed by removing the view for featured artworks and instead adding a check into the 'all_artworks' view to check whether 'featured_artworks' is in the requested url path and if it is, display only featured artworks.
 This means that the featured artworks page now has all the same functionality as the all artworks page without repeated code.
+- Overflow-x: to fix the issue with overflow-x on desktop I added the following to the html element:
+                width: 100%;
+                overflow-x: hidden;
+                display: flex;
+                flex-direction: column;
+    To fix the issue on mobile I added the following to the body element:
+                width: 100%;
+                overflow-x: clip;
+    I have tested this using Chrome developer tools to view the site in different mobile devices and the x-overflow is now fixed on mobile.

 <span id="credits"></span>